lewissbaker/lewissbaker.github.io/_posts/2022-08-27-understanding-the-compiler-transform.md

 control flow that it suspended at.

-It also needs to keep track of which objects with automatic-storage duration are alive at each suspend-point so that it knows what needs to be destoyed if the coroutine is destroyed instead of being resumed.
+It also needs to keep track of which objects with automatic-storage duration are alive at each suspend-point so that it knows what needs to be destroyed if the coroutine is destroyed instead of being resumed.

 One way to implement this is to assign each suspend-point in the coroutine a unique number